Wondering what to do this fall in Springfield? Check out our Springfield, Missouri fall bucket list for ideas to make this season the best ever.

 Pick Pumpkins At A Pumpkin Patch

 Fall means pumpkin season!
 One of the most authentic experiences you can have with the whole family is picking pumpkins from a pumpkin patch.
 Several patches around the Ozarks are a great weeknight or weekend adventure.
-Check out our post Visit These Pumpkin Patches Around Springfield for a list.
+Check out our post Visit These Pumpkin Patches Around Springfield for a complete list.

 Visit An Apple Orchard